Join us every Tuesday after school at North Hill Elementary from 3:45 - 5:00 p.m. for our Native Education After-School Group.

 - Native student/family advocacy

 - Direct academic support provided to American Indian/Alaska Native students across grades

 - Native art, culture, Indigenous Knowledge Frameworks, and community leadership exposure

-- District-wide implementation of the Washington State Since Time Immemorial Tribal Sovereignty Curriculum
+- District-wide implementation framework development of the Washington State Since Time Immemorial Tribal Sovereignty Curriculum (ongoing)

 - Program development/capacity building and donor relationship building

-- Ongoing implementation of/adherence to the Highline Public Schools Native Education Board Policy (2197)
+- Drafting/passage of and ongoing implementation of and adherence to the Highline Public Schools Native Education Board Policy (2197)

-- Support of HPS leadership/admin/staff's service to Native students across grades, schools, and content areas
+- Support of HPS leadership/admin/staff's culturally-rooted and informed service to Native students across grades, schools, and content areas

 - Strategic and intensive community partner/stakeholder engagement and support